Nothing Is Permanent, Not Even Your Closet

-This closet originally came with oversized built-in wood cubbies and shelves, shown below.
+See below, how this closet originally came with oversized built-in wood cubbies?
 See how ridiculously tall each cubby is?
 Builders make them huge because it supposedly gives you more flexibility in what you can store in them.
-But the real reason is that it’s inexpensive for the builder to make them this way.
+But the real reason they do this, is that it’s inexpensive for the builder to make them this way.

 Now, to be fair, this closet is in Austin, Texas.
-Maybe the builder intended these built-in cubbies to be used for storing a bunch of cowboy boots?
-If so, the height of them would be just about perfect.
+Maybe the builder intended these built-in cubbies to be used for storing cowboy boots?
+If so, the height would be just right.

 See below, for another head-scratching decision that the builders made in this closet.
-How are you supposed to hang clothes on a clothing rod set in front of cubbies?
-Was this a hilarious piece of closet installation art?
-Or, was it just that the people who got paid for drawing up this amusingly bad closet design and installing it, gave absolutely no thought about how they use their OWN closets?
+How are you supposed to hang clothes on a clothing rod placed in front of cubbies?
+Answer: you cannot.

 On the other side of this long walk-in closet, there was only one clothing rod that ran across the entire wall.
 The rod was up high, which would work well for long-hanging clothes, like dresses.
 Or, for storing a surfboard collection.

-Builders like to put in these single clothing rods in, because it’s cheaper construction for them.
-But for most people with lots of separates, hanging shirts and blouses on this high rod means lots of wasted space below.
-The problem was that my client did not have a lot of dresses, or surfboards.
-She simply did not need this much long-hanging space.
+Builders like to put in these single clothing rods, because it’s cheaper construction for them.
+But hanging shirts and blouses on this high clothing rod will leave lots of wasted space below.
+In this case, we didn’t need long-hanging space for a lot of dresses, or surfboards.

 It Doesn’t Have to Be This Way